Nikkei up more than 1 pct on Europe hopes, Elpida soars

 Foreign investors sold a net 588.9 billion yen of Japanese stocks last week, their largest net selling since the first week of June 2010, data on Thursday showed.
 That was the seventh straight week of net selling, the longest such streak since the financial crisis from late 2008 to 2009.

+Although there are still widespread fears that Greece will ultimately default on its debt, sentiment for riskier assets got a lift after Europe's top bureaucrat said plans for a common euro zone bond, seen by many as a key tool to ease the region's festering debt crisis, would soon be presented.

-Elpida jumped 6.5 percent to 572 yen.
-Among other semiconductor-related shares, chipmaking equipment manufacturer Tokyo Electron Ltd climbed 4.4 percent to 3,775 yen, and Advantest Corp added 2.6 percent to 884 yen.
+Elpida jumped 5.8 percent to 568 yen.
+Among other semiconductor-related shares, chipmaking equipment manufacturer Tokyo Electron Ltd climbed 3.5 percent at 3,740 yen, and rival Advantest Corp added 2.8 percent to 886 yen.

 Sharp added 1.2 percent to 602 yen after JPMorgan raised its rating to "neutral" from "underweight", citing fast-growing demand for small and mid-size flat panels.

-ANA fell 2 percent to 250 yen after Morgan Stanley Mitsubishi UFJ Securities cut its rating to "equal-weight" from "overweight", citing a slow recovery due to intensifying competition with such airlines as low-cost carriers.
+ANA fell 1.6 percent to 251 yen after Morgan Stanley Mitsubishi UFJ Securities cut its rating to "equal-weight" from "overweight", citing a slow recovery due to intensifying competition with such airlines as low-cost carriers.
+The brokerage cut its target price to 260 yen from 370 yen.

-Steel shares rose after a bullish Credit Suisse report on the sector.
-Nippon Steel Corp added 2.7 percent to 229 yen and Sumitomo Metal Industries rose 3.8 percent to 166 yen after the brokerage raised its forecasts for the two companies, which plan to merge in October next year pending regulatory approval.
-(Additional reporting by Lisa Twaronite; Editing by Chris Gallagher)

-* Installations in eight of co's U.S. Facilities will be completed by end of 2017 Source text for Eikon: Further company coverage:
+Volume was thin, with about 792 million shares changing hands so far, on track to fall short of last week's daily average of 1.82 billion shares.